Thermo-poro-elastic behaviour of a transversely isotropic shale: Thermal expansion and pressurization: Thermo-Poro-Elastic Framework

 The COx claystone is trans\-verse\-ly i\-so\-trop\-ic, with lower stiffness and higher thermal expansion coefficients perpendicular to the bedding plane (\mbox{\citealp{Chiarelli2000}}; \mbox{\citealp{Escoffier2002}}; \mbox{\citealp{Andra2005}}; \mbox{\citealp{Mohajerani201211}}; \mbox{\citealp{Zhang201279}}; \mbox{\citealp{Belmokhtar201722,Belmokhtar201787}}).

 The thermal properties and THM couplings in the COx claystone are analysed within a thermo-poro-elastic constitutive framework, reviewed amongst others by \cite{Biot195759}, \cite{Palciauskas198228} and \cite{Coussy2004}.
-In this work, we use the matrix notation, which gives stress and strain vectors $\sigma_i$ and $\varepsilon_{i}$, containing the 6 independent components of their corresponding second rank strain tensors.
+In this work, we use the matrix notation, \hz{with} stress and strain vectors $\sigma_i$ and $\varepsilon_{i}$, containing the 6 independent components of their corresponding second rank tensors.
 Following the formulation of \cite{Cheng199719} for a transversely isotropic material, we express a change of strains $\varepsilon_{i}$ with respect to a change of stresses $\sigma_i$, pore fluid pressure $p_f$ and temperature $T$ as a sum of partial derivatives:

-where $C_{ij}$ is the transversely isotropic compliance matrix, $b_{i}$ a vector of transversely isotropic Biot's coeffients, described by \mbox{\cite{Cheng199719}}, and $\alpha_{d,i}$ a vector of linear drained thermal expansion coefficients.
-The spatial orientation of the stress/strain tensor and the thermal expansion properties is depicted on a elementary volume in Fig. \ref{fig:thermal:trans_iso_T}.
+where $C_{ij}$ is the transversely isotropic compliance matrix, \hz{$b_{j}$} a vector of transversely isotropic Biot's coeffients, described by \mbox{\cite{Cheng199719}}, and $\alpha_{d,i}$ a vector of linear drained thermal expansion coefficients.
+The spatial orientation\hz{s} of the stress/strain tensor and the thermal expansion properties \hz{are} depicted on a elementary volume in Fig. \ref{fig:thermal:trans_iso_T}.

 It has to be noted that in this thermo-poro-elastic framework, we neglect possible reversible sorption-desorption phenomena, which have been widely discussed on certain geomaterials such as clay or coal (e.g. \mbox{\citealp{Martin196228,Liu201845}}).
 Here we do not consider a mass exchange between water adsorbed within the solid phase and bulk water in the pore space.
 The vector of thermal expansion $\alpha_{d,i}$ consists of the two linear drained thermal expansion coefficients perpendicular ($\alpha_{d,z}$) and parallel ($\alpha_{d,h}$) to the bedding orientation: